PT-Symmetry and Supersymmetry: Interconnection of Broken and Unbroken Phases: Broken and unbroken symmetric phases

+There are two symmetry operations, $m\rightarrow -m$ and $l\rightarrow -(l+1)$, that leave the potential and eigenvalue invariant, which has non-trivial consequences in our analysis.
+SUSY and shape invariance, combined with the above mentioned parametric freedom find elegant use in obtaining the eigenvalue spectra in both broken and unbroken phases of SUSY \cite{diaz}.
+The Scarf II potential can be obtained from superpotential $W(x) = A \,tanh \,\alpha x + B\, sech \,\alpha x$.
+The complex $\mathcal{PT}-$symmetric potential can be obtained through a simple parametrization $B\rightarrow iB$ \cite{AJP}:

+for which the eigenspectra and eigenfunctions have been obtained \cite{ZA12}.
+With the goal of investigating the broken and unbroken phases of $\mathcal{PT}$ and SUSY, we parametrize the generalised complex superpotentials as \cite{AP},

+where all the potential parameters are real.
+The supersymmetric potential ($V_{-}$) corresponding to $W_{\mathcal{PT}}^{\pm}$ is of the form,

-which in general may not be $\mathcal{PT}$-symmetric.
-To be $\mathcal{PT}$-symmetric, the coefficient of the first term must be real and that of the second term must be purely imaginary.
-Implementing these conditions, one arrives at a unique relation \cite{AP}:
+which leads to both real and complex spectra, physically obtainable using SUSY and shape invariance.
+The potential in Eq. (\ref{GV}) in general may not be $\mathcal{PT}-$symmetric, for which the coefficient of the first and second terms must be real and purely imaginary, respectively.
+In the present parametrization, these two conditions lead to a unique relation \cite{AP}:

-Choice of the condition decides whether the symmetry is maintained or not.
-If $C^{\mathcal{PT}}=0$, the potential becomes $\mathcal{PT}$-symmetric,